With so many online banks to choose from, it can be difficult to decide where to park your cash.

 Bask Bank Customer Support and Consumer Sentiment

 The Bask Bank website is clean and simple and about as easy-to-use as it gets.
-Customers leave high marks on review sites for the ease of use of its online interface.
+Customers leave high marks on review sites citing the ease of use of their website and having high savings rates.

 If you struggle to set up or service your account, you can contact customer service at (833) 260-4320 or firstname.lastname@example.org.